 The short answer is yes!
 Adding warmed almond milk and the yeast in the first step to activating your yeast.
 It actually has a dual purpose in this recipe as whisking the matcha in at this point helps avoids any clumps from forming in the dough.

 Yes…or at least a good blender!
 When it comes to the filling, definitely use a food processor or good blender to get the right consistency.
-You want to turn the filling into a super-fine black sesame sugar.
-While some crunch is good, using whole seeds doesn’t taste as good and it won’t blend with the sugar.
+You want to turn the filling into a super-fine black sesame sugar with no large seeds remaining.
 For this recipe, I used Terrasoul Black Sesame Seeds and blended them with organic sugar.

-While I made this recipe with matcha glaze, I also tested it with a lemon glaze and it was awesome (replace the matcha and almond milk with more lemon juice- about 2 Tbsp total).
-A Yuzu or orange glaze might be delicious too.
-Just a thought- but if you try it let me know!
+While I made this recipe with matcha icing, I also tested it with a lemon icing and it was awesome (replace the matcha and almond milk with more lemon juice- about 2 Tbsp total).

 How Do I Store and Reheat Sticky Buns Without Drying Them Out?